 Insurance Coverage for Medication-Assisted Treatment (MAT) in Tennessee

 At Freeman Recovery Center, we offer Medication-Assisted Treatment (MAT) options through major health insurance plans to help individuals access effective addiction care.
-If you’re searching for MAT clinics covered by health insurance in Tennessee, our facilities of the surrounding areas in Nashville, provide comprehensive, compassionate support tailored to your recovery needs.
+If you’re searching for MAT clinics covered by health insurance in Tennessee, our facilities in the surrounding areas of Nashville, provide comprehensive, compassionate support tailored to your recovery needs.

-Whether you’re wondering, “Does insurance cover MAT programs?” or looking for in-network rehab providers, our team is here to guide you.
-Our MAT services include evidence-based options like buprenorphine, Suboxone, and methadone—treatments often eligible for coverage.
-We simplify the process of understanding insurance coverage for MAT programs and work with your provider to make sure medication-assisted treatment coverage fits your personal plan.
+Our MAT services include evidence-based options, like buprenorphine and Suboxone-assisted treatments, often eligible for coverage.
+We simplify the process of understanding insurance coverage for MAT programs and work with your provider to make sure your benefits fit your personal treatment plan.
 Our goal is to remove barriers so you or a loved one can access proven support for substance use and co-occurring mental health conditions.
 Call (615) 645-3677 to learn more about our MAT programs that accept health insurance.

 What Is Medication-Assisted Treatment (MAT)?

 Medication-Assisted Treatment (MAT) is a proven opioid addiction treatment method that combines medication with counseling and behavioral therapy.
 MAT helps reduce cravings, manage withdrawal symptoms, and support long-term recovery.
-Medications like buprenorphine, methadone, and naltrexone medications are commonly used in MAT coverage for programs.
+Medications like buprenorphine, methadone, and naltrexone medications are commonly used in MAT.

 Book a Free Assessment